canopas/iOS-DevOps-Roadmap/README.md

 - Generate signing certificates.
 - Store the certificate and profile credentials as environment variables for security.
 - Write a script to install those signing certificates to GitLab CI.
-- Generate iPA from the archived build.
+- Generate IPA from the archived build.
-- Upload the IPA to the iTune connect account.
+- Upload the IPA to the iTunes Connect account.
 - The script should run only with merging MR pipeline.

 ### Practical 11
 - Use [Practical 26](https://github.com/canopas/iOS-developer-roadmap-2023#practical-26)
 - Generate signing certificates.
-- Do all the things same as the Practical 11, but with using GitHub.
+- Do all the things the same as the Practical 11, but using GitHub.

 ### Practical 12
 - Use [Practical 17](https://github.com/canopas/iOS-developer-roadmap-2023#practical-17)